-As you enter the main hall of the Schuyler House, you are sure to notice the wallpaper and the floor covering.
-The wallpaper has been reproduced from original paper dating from 1795 found on the walls of this room during restoration in the early 1960's.
-The hall dates from 1795
+As you enter the main hall of the Schuyler House, notice the wallpaper and the floor covering.
+The wallpaper has been reproduced from original paper dating from the late 1780's found on the walls of this room during restoration in the early 1960's.
+The hall as you see it today dates from 1787, when "Father's Office" was added.

-The floor covering is reed matting that has been painted over and over again to give the look you see today.
+The floor covering is floor cloth that has been painted over and over again to give the look you see today.
 It is a forerunner of today's linoleum.

 The grandfather clock is on loan from The Museum of The City of New York and dates from 1785.
 It is believed that the clock was made in New York City.
-There is an inscription inside the clock which reads "I Serve thee with all my might.
+The inscription inside the clock reads "I Serve thee with all my might.
 I toll the hours by day and night.
 Do you example take by me, and serve thy God as I serve thee."